AaronGoldsmith1/BTC_Manager/README.md

 ### Transaction Fees
 It would helpful for users to keep a running tally of their transaction fee expenses.
 Transaction fees could potentially be calculated by finding the difference in the inputs and outputs of a transaction.
 However, this would be somewhat tricky and unreliable because the vin (input) for any transaction points to the output of another transaction.

 Fees are an incentive provided by the user to have their transaction processed by bitcoin miners.
 As the user base of Bitcoin increases, transaction fees are expected to rise significantly.
 As the rate at which bitcoins are mined decreases, and transaction fees will eventually become the primary economic model under which miners run the network.
-I believe that in most Bitcoin wallets and web applications, keeping track transaction fees is disregarded in the feature set.
+I believe that in most Bitcoin wallets and web applications, keeping track of transaction fees is disregarded in the feature set.

 ### Currency Conversion
 I would to add a feature to allow the user to convert the displayed bitcoin balanced into the equivalent value in a fiat currency such as the US Dollar or Euro.